department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/emergency-care-mashup/conversation-guide.md

 #### Questions:

 I would like you to perform a search for locations that would be relevant to you.
-  - (Point out steps, probe throught process):
-  - Can you walk me through that process?
+  - (Can you walk me through that process?)
   - Tell me about what you see in this results list.
   - (Do they notice 'urgent' vs 'emergency'?
 Why did they chose one over the other?)

 Based on the results of your search, what is important to you when choosing a location from this list?

 Let's say you want to search for [All / VA / Community locations] in your area.
-  - (Point out steps, probe throught process):
-  - Can you walk me through the process?
+  - (Can you walk me through the process?)
   - Tell me about what you see in this results list.
   - Does the distinction between this results list, and the previous results list, matter to you?
   - (Do they notice 'urgent' vs 'emergency'?
 Why did they chose one over the other?)